 Receivables from split interest agreements represent the Ballet's irrevocable remainder interests in a pooled income fund and various trusts primarily held by third-party trustees.
 The pooled income fund and trusts are stated at estimated fair value, which is measured as the present value of the estimated future distributions expected to be received over the expected terms of the agreements.
 Trusts contributed by donors under charitable gift annuity agreements and controlled by the Ballet are recognized at estimated fair value with a corresponding liability to beneficiaries of the annuity agreements.
 Such liability is calculated as the present value of the estimated future cash flows to be distributed to the income beneficiaries over their expected lives.
-In determining the fair value, the Ballet considers single or joint life expectancy from the 1983 Group Mortality Table and the 2000CM Combined Healthy Mortality Table, the estimated return on the invested assets during the expected term of the agreements, the contractual payment obligations under the agreements, and a discount rate reflective of current market conditions.
+In determining the present value, the Ballet considers single or joint life expectancy for new gifts from the 2000CM Combined Healthy Mortality Table and prior gifts using the same mortality table as used in prior years, the estimated return on the invested assets during the expected term of the agreements, the contractual payment obligations under the agreements, and a discount rate reflective of current market conditions.